bfarhad/azure-vm-images-mgmt/README.md

 # Azure VM Images Management Infrastructure

 This repository contains Terraform code to provision Azure infrastructure for VM image management, including networking, compute, security, monitoring, and optional image building capabilities.
+It features secure credential management with SSH keys for Linux VMs and strong passwords for Windows VMs, all stored in Azure Key Vault.
+Infrastructure is deployed as Virtual Machine Scale Sets (VMSS) for scalability.

 ## Proposed Azure Cloud Architecture Solution